-James Carter Dawkins is an underwriter with Cardinal Financial Company, LP.
-He specializes as a project standards expert for condominiums, attached PUDs, and co-ops.
-James has a comprehensive knowledge of mortgage operations, compliance, and technology.
-His interests include mortgage history, underwriting, operations, secondary market (capital) investing, and technology.
-He has developed a personal passion for the industry and continues to develop his knowledge and share what he has learned with other professionals!
-He lives in Charlotte, N.C. with his wife, Elizabeth.
+James Dawkins is an underwriter at Cardinal Financial Company.
+He has an innate curiosity and desire for increasing knowledge of mortgage underwriting, operations, compliance, and technology.
+Dawkins has a personal passion for the industry and continues to develop himself as a professional.
+He enjoys sharing and learning from others.
+He lives in Charlotte, North Carolina, with his wife, Elizabeth.
 They have two children, Carter and Cate.

 [Op-ed] Is it fair to have 10 different appraiser's reports on a property and then for the lender to use that knowledge against an individual appraiser and question their ability to provide an accurate report?
 Appraisers seem to think it is unfair or perhaps altogether irrelevant.
 As an underwriter, here's one trend I'm seeing.

 Fannie Mae finally updated their litigation requirements on condominium projects!
 The guidelines now allow the lender more flexibility to determine, with confidence, whether litigation is minor or major, what is considered minor, and provide a way for lenders to warrant the project despite the litigation.
 Here's how.